 - Amazon continued to add to its list of "places you'd least expect to pick up a package," as its patent to create something akin to an Amazon locker on wheels went public.
 So there's one more thing to distract you from your stop on the subway.

-There you have it, all the news that was fit for fulfillment in and around the last month.
-Now all you have is the rush of holiday season to handle…
+There you have it, all the news that was fit for fulfillment in review and around the supply chain this past month.
+Now all you have is the rush of the holiday season to handle...

 Don't worry, we'll be here for you!